spacedriveapp/spacedrive/CONTRIBUTING.md

 Make sure to read the [guidelines](https://spacedrive.com/docs/developers/prerequisites/guidelines) to ensure that your code follows a similar style to ours.

+After you finish making your changes and committed them to your branch, make sure to execute `pnpm autoformat` to fix any style inconsistency in your code.

 ##### Mobile App

 To run the mobile app: